deanwampler/Contract4J5/contract4j5/README.txt

 Contract4J5 v0.5 embeds the Jakarta "Jexl" interpreter, an expression evaluator, which it uses to evaluate the test expressions in the annotations.
 (See
-http://jakarta.apache.org/commons/jexl/ for more information on Jexl.)
+http://jakarta.apache.org/commons/Jexl/ for more information on Jexl.
+Note, there are quirks and limitations of Jexl that are discussed throughout this README.
+It might be worthing searching for "Jexl" to find and read those details.)

 The v0.1 version of Contract4J5 used a preprocessing approach.
 Using a plugin for Sun's Annotation Processor Tool (APT), it generated AspectJ code that